 Colorado drug laws make it a crime to possess, sell, manufacture, or use controlled substances.
+However, in recent years, penalties have gotten laxer for recreational use and possession.

 - 1. What drugs are legal in Colorado?

-- 2. What drugs are illegal in Colorado?
+- 2. What drugs are illegal?

 1. What drugs are legal in Colorado?

-Marijuana possession is also illegal on federally owned property within the state of Colorado, which is subject to the more stringent requirements of 21 USC 812 — the federal Controlled Substances Act.
+Marijuana and psychedelic possession is also illegal on federally owned property within the state of Colorado, which is subject to the more stringent requirements of 21 USC 812 — the federal Controlled Substances Act.
 Federal property includes

 - National Parks,